BulkGate/sms/README.md

-SDK is deprecated please use https://github.com/BulkGate/php-sdk
+The SDK is outdated, please use it https://github.com/BulkGate/php-sdk
 =============

 BulkGate SMS - PHP SDK